OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

         ./media_node logs

+> **WARNING 1:** after the Media Node service is up and running, you must manually add the Media Node to the cluster before you can start using it.
+Follow instructions in section **[Change the number of Media Nodes on the fly](#change-the-number-of-media-nodes-on-the-fly)** to do so.

+> **WARNING 2:** a reboot of [OpenVidu Server Pro Node](#2-openvidu-server-pro-node) will make necessary to manually add all the running Media Nodes to the cluster before you can start using them.
+Follow instructions in section **[Change the number of Media Nodes on the fly](#change-the-number-of-media-nodes-on-the-fly)** to do so.

 <br>

 ---

-#### 4.3) Connect Media Node to Openvidu Server Pro

-**IMPORTANT** If we reboot Openvidu Pro Instance we'll have to connect the media nodes again.

-Every time we install a media node we must add it to Openvidu Pro.
-This can be done in one of the following ways:
+## Scalability

+### Set the number of Media Nodes on startup

+To deploy your OpenVidu Pro cluster with a specific initial number of Media Nodes you just need to .
+You first have to prepare the maximum number of Media Nodes you want.
+For example, if you want your cluster to be able to grow up to 3 Media Nodes, then you will need 4 hosts in your infrastructure: one for the OpenVidu Server Pro Node and three for each Media Node.
+Check out the Cluster machines prerequisites.

+Then you just need to properly configure the inventory.yml file with each instance IP before running Ansible's playbook.
+This way your cluster will start with the desired number of Media Nodes.

+### Change the number of Media Nodes on the fly

-##### From OpenVidu Inspector
+#### From OpenVidu Inspector

-In Cluster page you can launch and drop Media Nodes just by pressing buttons.
-You need to have the new Media Node already up and running (see [Launching new Media Nodes with Ansible](#launching-new-media-nodes-with-ansible)) and define its URI like this: `ws://NEW_MEDIA_NODE_IP:8888/kurento`
+In Cluster page you can add and remove Media Nodes from your cluster just by pressing buttons.
+To add a Media Node, you need to have it already up and running (follow steps in [Media Nodes section](#3-media-nodes) to install and run one) and define its URI like this: `ws://NEW_MEDIA_NODE_IP:8888/kurento`

 <div class="row">
     <div style="margin: 5px 15px 5px 15px">